superdazed/dbd-streak-overlay/README.md

 5. Optionally, in "Record/Target Value", enter a value for the target/record badge.
 6. Click the "+" button to increase the streak value by one.
 If the streak value is the same as the target value, the target value will also increase by one.

+## Customizing the design

+In the dock, click "Settings".
+You change the font style, font size, and font color.
+To resize the whole overlay, transform the source in OBS.

 ## Third Party Legal Notices

 DEAD BY DAYLIGHT™ is a registered trademark or trademark of Behaviour Interactive Inc.